YeeTone/A3-CS109-2023Spring/docs/Readme.md

 ## Problem ?.
 Safe Areas in RA2 Battlefield(Medium, ? points)

 Recently, thanks to a series of video uploaders such as WM=HBK08(红警HBK08) and =HY=Moon3(红警月亮3), Red Alert 2 becomes a popular game in China.
-Suppose you are a commander of United States in this game and want to drop paratroopers(伞兵) in the $n×n$ battlefield of Red Alert 2.
+Suppose you are a commander and want to drop paratroopers(伞兵) in the $n×n$ battlefield of Red Alert 2.
 However, there are $m$ Desolators(辐射工兵) and $k$ Grand Cannons(巨炮) of enemies.
 Now you are given the positions of Desolators and Grand Cannons and need to find out the number of safe areas in the $n×n$ battlefield to drop your paratroopers.

 Here is the introduction to Desolators and Grand Cannons in this problem: